huijing/xlat-generative-art-with-css/src/views/index.md

 ![](img/41.png)

 And we can make use of such behaviour to generate all kinds of different shapes.
 When I first realised this was possible, I was very intruigued by the results.
 Some of these shapes resemble undersea creatures to me, or even creatures from outer space.
-These are just a small samplling of what is possible with trigonometric functions.
+These are just a small sampling of what is possible with trigonometric functions.

 ![](img/42.png)